sa2c/sunpyter/README.md

 3. Wait.

-4. Sunpyter will either open a browser window or give you a link that you can copy and paste in a browser. (**Please NOTE: Don't use `Ctrl+C` to copy the link.**)
+4. Sunpyter will either open a browser window or give you a link that you can copy and paste in a browser.
+(Note that **Ctrl+C will not work here** and instead will quit your notebook server.)

-5. Do what you need to do, but **do not close the terminal yet**.
+5. Do what you need to do, but **please do not close the terminal yet**.

 6. At the end, to make sure that the resources on Sunbird are released, press `Ctrl+C` in the terminal window.
 Pressing the "Quit" button in the Jupyter notebooks is also a good idea.